Tejas-Angadi-9/1_LoveBabbar_DSA/README.md

 ## Love Babbar Supreme Batch

-### This repo contains all the codes from Love Babbar's supreme batch
+### This repo contains all the codes and written notes from Love Babbar's supreme batch 1
 ```
 1. Arrays
 2. Searching and Sorting